-Silage bags or silage plastic bags allow the farmer to preserve and maintain animal feed, offering a series of advantages over traditional silage, which will be discussed later.
+Silage bags or silage plastic bags allow the farmer to preserve and maintain animal feed or for grain stogare, offering a series of advantages over traditional silage, which will be discussed later.
 In Argentina the manufacture of so-called silage bags or Silo Bags is initiating and, it is precisely there, where 80% of the world market share for this product is currently located; the country also stands out for its livestock sector as one of the largest exporters of beef in the world, recognized for its quality.

 One of the biggest problems for farmers is the limited availability of quality forage during the dry season of the year, in addition to the availability of soil and climate conditions, among other factors.
 Forage is the most economical source of food for livestock and its availability is set by times of abundance that match rainfall season, and scarcity, which matches the drought season.
 These factors influence the decrease in milk production, animal weight loss, the delay in growth, the increase in production costs and will result in a lower earned income.